Peischlili/ML_pipeline_with_docker/README.md

 In this exercise, we will build a an virtual environment with Docker container to run a machine learning model.

-Dataset used: Google Play Apps
+Dataset used: Google Playstore Apps Keggle

+To Do:
+- create 3 folders
+- create 3 Docker containers